Cudgewa

 Cudgewa is a small town in the Australian state of Victoria.
 The town is located adjacent to the Murray Valley Highway, 429 km north east of the state capital, Melbourne.
 Part of the Shire of Towong local government area, at the 2006 census Cudgewa and the surrounding district had a population of 237.

 Burrowa-Pine Mountain National Park and Mount Mitta Mitta Regional Park are close to the town.

+Pre-colonial History

+The Victorian side of the Upper Murray area was part of the traditional country of the Wolgal People.